Armed At Church: Why This Congregation Is 'Not A Gun-Free Zone'

 When the parishioners at the Lighthouse Mexico Church Of God gather for worship each Sunday, many of them are armed.

 The fact that they carry is no secret.
 The church, located in the small, upstate town of Mexico, N.Y., says on its website that it's "not a gun-free zone."
-Parishioners have attended the church's services armed with concealed weapons since 2013.
-Pastor Ron Russell began to encourage church members to carry after Dylann Roof killed nine people at the Emanuel African Methodist Episcopal Church in Charleston, S.C.
+Pastor Ron Russell began to encourage church members to carry concealed weapons after Dylann Roof killed nine people at the Emanuel African Methodist Episcopal Church in Charleston, S.C. in 2015.

 Russell, 70, believes that it's not just his responsibility to keep his church safe, but his sacred duty — pastors are commissioned by God to protect their flock, he says.
 The pastor, who's been with the church since 1994, oversees a makeshift security team that patrols the church grounds on high alert each week.